JSW Steel

 JSW Steel Limited is an Indian multinational steel producer based in Mumbai and is a flagship company of the JSW Group.
-After the merger of ISPAT Steel and Jindal Vijayanagar Steel Limited, JSW Steel became India's second largest private sector steel company.
+After the merger of Bhushan Power & Steel, Ispat Steel and Jindal Vijayanagar Steel Limited, JSW Steel became one of India's largest private sector steel companies.

 History

 JSW Steel's history can be traced back to 1982, when the Jindal Group acquired Piramal Steel Limited, which operated a mini steel mill at Tarapur in Maharashtra and renamed it as Jindal Iron and Steel Company (JISCO).
 Soon after the acquisition the group set up its first steel plant in 1982 at Vasind, near Mumbai.

 Later, in 1994, Jindal Vijayanagar Steel Limited (JVSL) was set up with its plant located at Toranagallu in the Bellary-Hospet area in the State of Karnataka, the heart of the iron ore belt and spread over 10000 acre of land.
-It is well connected to both the Mormugao Port and Chennai Port and is 340 kilometres from Bangalore.
+It is well connected to both the Mormugao Port and Mangalore Port and is 340 kilometres from Bangalore.
 It is said to be the sixth largest steel plant in the world.

 In the year 2005, JISCO and JVSL merged to form JSW Steel Limited.
 It also set up a plant at Salem with an annual capacity of 1 million tonnes.

+Operations

-As of October 2022, the installed manufacturing capacity of the company is 28.5 MTPA.
+As of July 2023, the installed with a production capacity of 29.7 MTPA in India and the United States.
+The company is aiming to boost the total steel production capacity to 38.5 MTPA by the financial year 2025.

+As of April 2023, nearly 98% of JSW Steel's revenue comes from steel and related products — long rolled products (18%), galvanised coils/sheets (15%), CR coils/sheets (9%), plates/pipes (5%), other miscellaneous steel products (5%), and iron ore (2%), in that order.
+Overall, 70% of revenue is derived from India, and 30% is from overseas.
+The company historical emphasis has primarily been on flat products, stemming from its origins in a cold rolling mill.
+As part of its corporate strategy, the company typically directs half of its flat products to downstream facilities for additional value-enhancing processes like galvanizing, coating, or tinning.

+JSW Steel plans to utilize energy from a forthcoming 3,800-tonne hydrogen plant at its Vijayanagar facility, aiming to provide green steel at a premium price.
+The company has established an agreement with its affiliate, JSW Energy, to procure green hydrogen and green oxygen for the production of sustainable steel.
+Additionally, the company will earn carbon credits based on the amount of conventional thermal power that is substituted with green energy.
+By 2030, the company plans to set up a green steel plant to comply with the European Union’s Carbon Border Adjustment Mechanism and gradually reduce it use of blast furnaces throughout its value chain.